Afghanistan–Tajikistan relations: Border security

 Afghanistan and Tajikistan share a roughly 1,300 km border, which is monitored and controlled by both nations.
 Transportation links between the two countries, such as the Afghanistan-Tajikistan Bridge, have been rebuilt with assistance from external powers.

-The Afghanistan–Tajikistan border has long been used by local criminals for illegal activities.
-There have also been border clashes reported between local security forces.
+The Afghanistan–Tajikistan border is sometimes used by criminals for illegal activities.
+Border clashes are also reported between local security forces.
 In late 2024 a citizen of China working in Tajikistan was mysteriously killed.
 In 2018 four international cyclists were attacked and killed by militants in the Danghara District of Tajikistan.